Create ZIP Files Online Free — No Upload, No Account

 Compressing a batch of images

 JPEG and PNG files are already compressed internally.
-Use Store level when zipping photos — you get all the organisational benefits of a single archive without wasting CPU time on compression that will barely shrink the file.
+Use Store level when zipping photos — you get all the organizational benefits of a single archive (one file to attach, one file to unzip) without wasting CPU time on compression that will barely shrink the file.
+The ZIP serves as a container, not a compressor, for image batches.

 Preparing files for email

-Many email providers reject attachments over 25 MB.
-Zipping a batch of documents at Balanced level usually brings Word documents, PDFs, and spreadsheets under that limit.
-If the result is still too large, consider splitting the archive using the PDF Splitter for PDF content, or simply send two smaller ZIPs.
+Most email providers have attachment size limits: Gmail 25 MB, Outlook 20 MB (server default), many corporate servers 10 MB.
+Zipping a batch of documents at Balanced level usually brings Word documents, PDFs, and spreadsheets under the limit.
+If the result is still too large, split the content into two smaller ZIPs for separate emails.

 Working with already-compressed video

-MP4, MOV, and WebM files use internal codecs that already compress the data aggressively.
+MP4, MOV, WebM, and similar video formats use internal codecs (H.264, H.265, VP9) that already compress the data aggressively at the codec level.
 Zipping them on Maximum will actually increase the file size slightly due to ZIP header overhead.
 Always use Store level for video files.

 Is there a file size limit?

 No server-side limit — the only constraint is your browser's available memory.
 On a modern desktop browser that is typically 1–2 GB per tab.
-For most everyday tasks, this is more than sufficient.
+For most everyday tasks this is more than sufficient.
+For very large archives, consider splitting into multiple ZIPs.

 Can I open the ZIP on any operating system?

 Yes.
-The output uses the standard DEFLATE algorithm and ZIP64 format when needed, which is natively supported on Windows, macOS, Linux, iOS, and Android.
+The output uses the standard DEFLATE algorithm and ZIP64 format when needed, which is natively supported on Windows, macOS, Linux, iOS, and Android without any extra software.

 What if I need to extract a ZIP instead?